dbarrosop/pycatj/README.md

 optional arguments:
   -h, --help            show this help message and exit --format {json,yaml}  Format of the file
+  --root ROOT           This is the root of your path, the var where you will
+                        load your data

 $ cat tests/data/test_1.json
 {